smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  2 | Peach |  2 | Peach |

 ---
-We can also specify the matching criteria in the WHERE clause without explicitely specifiy the INNER JOIN clause.
+We can also specify the matching criteria in the WHERE clause without explicitly specify the INNER JOIN clause.

 ```sql
 SELECT  a.ID,